-View physical disks associated with an enclosure
+Viewing physical disks associated with an enclosure

-- 1. Enter the Dell PERC 11 Configuration Utility.
-See Navigate to Dell PERC 11 configuration utility. - 2.
+- 1. Enter the Dell PERC 10 Configuration Utility.
+See Navigating to Dell PERC 10 configuration utility. - 2.
 Click Main Menu > Hardware Components > Enclosure Management. - 3.
 From the Select Enclosure field, choose the enclosure for which you need to view the physical disks.
-All the physical disks that are associated with the virtual disk are displayed. - Click the Attached Physical Disks drop-down box.
+All the physical disks that are associated with the virtual disk are displayed. - 4.
+Click the Attached Physical Disks drop-down box.
 All the physical disks that are associated with the selected enclosure are displayed.

-Security key management in HII configuration utility
+Security key management in the HII configuration utility

 The Dell OpenManage storage management application and the HII Configuration Utility of the controller allow security keys to be created and managed as well as create secured virtual disks.
 The following section describes the menu options specific to security key management and provide detailed instructions to perform the configuration tasks.
 The contents in the following section apply to the HII Configuration Utility.
-For more information on the management applications, see Applications and User Interfaces supported by PERC 11.
+For more information on the management applications, see Management applications for PERC cards .

 - The Controller Management screen displays controller information and action menus.
-You can perform the following security-related actions through the controller management menu: - Security Key Management-Creates or changes the local key management (LKM) security key.
-Deletes the local key management (LKM) or secure enterprise key manager (SEKM) security key. - The Virtual Disk Management screen displays physical disk information and action menus.
-You can perform the following security related actions through the virtual disk management menu: - Secure Disk Group-Secures all virtual disks in disk group. - o Create secure virtual disk-Creates a new virtual disk that is secured with the security key on the controller. - The Physical Disk Management screen displays physical disk information and action menus.
-You can perform the following security-related actions through the physical disk management menu: - o Secure non-RAID disk-Secures the non-RAID disk with the controller security key. - Cryptographic Erase-Permanently erases all data on the physical disk and resets the security attributes.
+You can perform the following security-related actions through the controller management menu: - $\circ \quad \textbf{Security Key Management} \\ \text{Creates, changes, or deletes the security settings on a controller.}$ - The Virtual Disk Management screen displays physical disk information and action menus.
+You can perform the following security related actions through the virtual disk management menu: - Secure Disk Group-Secures all virtual disks in disk group. - Create secure virtual disk-Creates a new virtual disk that is secured with the security key on the controller. - The Physical Disk Management screen displays physical disk information and action menus.
+You can perform the following security-related actions through the physical disk management menu: - o Cryptographic Erase-Permanently erases all data on the physical disk and resets the security attributes.